castanhojfc/form3-client-go/README.md

 ## Future work/Limitations 🧰
  - More unit tests could have been written!
 I gave priority to integration tests.
+ - Some tests could probably be table driven.
+I prioritized coverage.
  - Rate limit headers can be used to make more intelligent retry attempts.
  - There's no existence of tests checking the fields `created_on` and `modified_on` or even any other response coming from the server that shows a timestamp.
 This is because I was not able to freeze these dates.
+ - I've used gock to mock http requests.
+Unfortunately it is not possible to run these tests in parallel, there must be a way to achieve this, but I was not able to.

 ## Bonus 🥳
   - Also added a continuous integration pipeline using GitHub Actions.